clemsonciti/genomics-workshop/_episodes/01-shell-basics.md

 title: "Shell Basics"
 teaching: 15
 exercises: 15
+objectives:
+- "Understand that the shell can be used to do the same tasks as a graphical file browser"
+- "Learn to navigate the filesystem and create, remove, delete and move files and directories"
+- "Learn to use a command-line text editor like `nano`"
 questions:
 - "How do I view the files and folders in the filesystem?"
 - "How do I specify the location of a file or folder in the filesystem?"
 - "How do I create, delete, move and rename files and folders?"
 - "How do I create and edit text files?"
+keypoints:
+- "Use `cd`, `pwd` and `ls` to navigate the file system and inspect its contents"
+- "Use `cp`, `mv` and `rm` to copy, move and remove files or directories"
+- "Use `mkdir` and `touch` to create new empty directories and files respectively"
+- "The location of a file or folder, i.e., the *path* to the file or folder can be relative or absolute.
+An absolute path always starts from the root directory (`/`)"
+- "Text files can be created and edited from the command-line using an editor like `nano` or `vim`"
 ---

 The command-line or **shell** is another way of interacting with a computer,